The paradox of the compositionality of natural language: a neural machine translation case study: Related work

+Instead, we focus on models trained on fully natural MT datasets, which we believe to be the setup for compositionality evaluation that does most justice to the complexity of natural language: contrary to semantic parsing, where the outputs are structures created by expert annotators, in translation both inputs and outputs are fully-fledged natural language sentences.
 To the best of our knowledge, the only attempt to explicitly measure compositional generalisation of NMT models trained on large natural MT corpora is the study presented by \citet{raunak2019compositionality}.
 They measure productivity -- generalisation to longer sentence lengths -- of an LSTM-based NMT model trained on a full-size, natural MT dataset.
+Other studies using NMT, instead, consider toy datasets generated via templating \citep{lake2018generalization} or focus on short sentences excluding more complex constructions that contribute to the complexity of natural language for compositional generalisation, such as polysemous words or metaphors \citep{li2021compositional}.